philippejadin/blockly-arduino/README.md

 The desktop app is done with electron and nodejs where needed.
 This allows to communicate with a connected arduino and compile / upload code directly from the dedicated app.

 The arduino-cli is used to compile and upload code.
-The correct binary must be installed (or packaged when it will be available)
+The correct binary must be installed (or packaged when it will be available).

+Download arduino-cli from here : https://github.com/arduino/arduino-cli/releases
+Unzip and rename it in order to have :
+/arduino-cli/arduino-cli.exe on windows
+/arduino-cli/arduino-cli elsewhere

+- Install nodejs version 9,
+or make your life easier :
 - Install nvm to install a specific node version so we all work with  the same system, it seems node v9 works with serialport and electron : nvm install v9

 - Install all dependencies :  npm install
 - Launch the application : npm start